karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 01 - Getting to know your environment/README.md

    lines */
 ```

-💡 Because comments are not compiled, they do not need a semicolon at the end.
+💡 _Because comments are not compiled, they do not need a semicolon at the end_.

 Although comments are good for explaining complex code and algorithms, don't overuse them or comment the obvious.
 You should always aim to write self-documenting code and name your variables and functions properly: